Ropsten metro station

 Ropsten metro station is the end station on line 13 on the red line of the Stockholm metro, located in the district of Ropsten.
 The station was opened on 2 September 1967 as the northeastern terminus of the extension from Östermalmstorg.

 The station was sited about 10–15 meters above street level as a preparation for an extension to Lidingö on a new bridge.
 There are now no plans for such an extension and the lines end in mid-air.
+In 2010-2020 when the old Lidingö bridge used by trams was considered needing a replacement, such a metro bridge was considered, but instead a new tram bridge was built.

-The Ropsten station also includes the end stop on the Lidingöbanan tramway, a few meters about the street.
+The Ropsten station also includes the end stop on the Lidingöbanan tramway, a few meters above the street.

 On street level there are many bus stops for buses towards Lidingö.